Mariam-Tarkashvili/fusion-core/docs/team-contract.md

 All team members are equally responsible for:

-- Attending weekly team meetings on Monday/Wednesday at 20:00
+- Attending weekly team meetings
 - Completing assigned tasks on time and communicating blockers early
 - Code reviews and testing (each PR requires at least one approval)
 - Documentation updates (README, API docs, inline comments)